rajareddye/pseudo-srd/README.md

 # pseudo README

-> SRD Pseudocode syntax highlighter and pseudo language custom formatter .
+SRD Pseudocode syntax highlighter and pseudo language custom formatter .

 ## Features

->> Prerequisites.
+Prerequisites.

->
-> Install 'Visual Studio Code’ from Appstore
+  Install 'Visual Studio Code’ from Appstore

->
-> Install vscode extensions ‘pseudo-pspec’, ‘vscode-icons’ and 'Custom Local Formatters'.
+  Install vscode extensions ‘pseudo-pspec’, ‘vscode-icons’ and 'Custom Local Formatters'.

->
-> Convert SRD docx to *.pseudo files using ‘extract_all_pspecs.py’  (SRD.docx markups should be in accepted state).
+  Convert SRD docx to *.pseudo files using ‘extract_all_pspecs.py’  (SRD.docx markups should be in accepted state).

->
-> For .pseudo files formatting use 'format_pseudo_files.py' and register this by updating vscode settings as mentioned in 'Custom Local Formatters'
+  For .pseudo files formatting, place 'format_pseudo_files.py' in root of your workspace folder and register this by updating vscode settings as mentioned below
+  ''' vscode settings.json
+  {
+    "customLocalFormatters.formatters":
+	 [
+		{
+      "command": "python format_pseudo_files.py",
+      "languages": ["pseudo"]
+		}
+	 ]
+  }
+  '''
-> this will enable vscode formatting for pseudo language (alf+shift+f)
+  this will enable vscode formatting for pseudo language (alf+shift+f).
->

 ## known issues: